To be honest with you, there are days when it feels hard to connect with the suffering taking place in in the world.

 I want that.
 I’m sold.
 I want to support those brands.

 Here is a list of 5 socially conscious jewelry lines that are doing some amazing things for people in different parts of the world.
-I’m so dang excited to share these brands with you and the work they’re doing.
-And you’ll be amazed at how beautiful their pieces are.
+Check out their beautiful work and missions!

 There are so many beautiful pieces in the 31 Bits collection.
 As a mama myself, I was drawn to this darling “Mama” necklace, handmade in Bali (I’m wearing this necklace in the pictures above).
 Their beautiful beads, like those in this “Voyager” necklace, are all handmade in Uganda and made from recycled paper.
 Their sweet “Bitsies” Kids Jewelry Kit would make a perfect birthday gift.